maxwolf621/Notes/kotlin/class.md

 An interface can derive from other interfaces, meaning it can both provide implementations for their members and declare new functions and properties.

-Quite naturally, classes implementing such an interface are **only required to define the missing implementations**:
+Classes implementing such an interface are **only required to define the missing implementations**:
 ```java
 interface Named {
     val name: String